drivetribe/react-intersection/README.md

 ## Browser support

-React Intersection is dependent on the browser Intersection Observer API and JavaScript's `WeakMap`:
+React Intersection is dependent on the `IntersectionObserver` API and `WeakMap`:

 ### Intersection Observer API